Measure the performance of credit management within your organisation

 What is benchmarking?

-Different benchmarking methods all adhere to the same basic principles and it is important to take a methodical, realistic and practical approach to the process.
-The starting point should always be to look at your organisation’s business objectives.
-Then consider where credit management fits in and where it can help to achieve those goals.
-That will give an idea of what needs to be measured through benchmarking.
+Different benchmarking methods all adhere to the same basic principles and it is key to take a methodical, realistic and practical approach to the process.
+Your starting point?
+Your own organisation’s business objectives, followed by the decision where credit management fits in and where it can help to achieve those goals.

 The next step is to establish targets.
-That in itself can be a difficult and lengthy task, but it involves developing simple, specific and measurable goals that can form part of a long term strategy for monitoring progress.
-Then, you can begin collecting information that can be used to get a sense of how your credit management function is progressing towards these aims.
+It can be a difficult and lengthy task but is crucial to the long-term strategy.
+Develop simple, specific and measurable goals.
+Lastly, collect information to get a sense of how your credit management function is progressing towards these aims.

 Within your organisation, the best way to gather internal information is through comprehensive data capture.
-That doesn’t have to be limited to credit management data, either.
-Integrated credit management supported by the right software platform can allow companies to bring together rich information from across the organisation, providing valuable insight that gives a much fuller idea of performance.
+Integrated credit management supported by the right software platform allows companies to bring together rich information from across the organisation.

-By boosting efficiency and improving outcomes, businesses can save huge amounts of time and resources that would otherwise have been spent on ineffective processes and potential financial loss.
-Taking stock of where you want to go, how to get there and how to make sure it’s happening effectively is the best way to guarantee stability and agility for credit management teams.
+By boosting efficiency and improving outcomes, businesses can save huge amounts of time and resources that would have otherwise been spent on ineffective processes and potential financial loss.
+Taking stock of where you want to go, how to get there, and how to make sure it happens effectively is the best way to guarantee stability and agility for credit management teams.